-Jenny, Angela and I took off on a trail run through Los Penasquitos Canyon - the three amigas.
+Jenny, Angela, and I took off on a trail run through Los Penasquitos Canyon - the three amigas.
 We were eager to hear all of Jenny's stories of globetrotting and racing through the jungle.
-She has run races all over the world including Antarctica, Fiji, New Zealand and everywhere in between so she has a lot to share.
+She's run races all over the world including Antarctica, Fiji, New Zealand and everywhere in between so she has a lot to share.
 Thanks to her captivating stories of adventure and true endurance our run felt like a breeze.

 Unknowingly, Coach Jenny reminded me of a few important things during our run; valuable to runners and non-runners alike.
 She wasn’t intentionally giving out life lessons but c'mon, how can you not learn something from a woman like this?

 I thought I would share with you because we can all use a little reminder from time to time:

 Some of the best things in life are scary and challenging, but through these experiences we grow.
 Do things that scare you.
 Along the way, you are bound to meet some incredible people and will likely form unexpected and possibly life changing relationships.

 Jenny has a fantastic attitude which I believe is a huge contributing factor to her success in running and her career.
 We hear about “the power of positive thinking” and Jenny is proof.
 Self-doubt is useless.
 Believe in yourself and you can do it!

 Use your talents to make a difference.